Read about how

 Having the coffee mornings and the online forum has made this possible, watching mASCot grow and become such an amazing group with so many families involved is so brilliant to see"

-mASCot has evolved and we now have over a 460 members and is growing daily.
+mASCot has evolved over the years and we now have over a 480 members and our membership is growing daily.

-mASCot has a hard working committee and a committed sub-group working hard to improve the services for children with ASC within B&H.
+mASCot has a hard working group of Directors, all of whom are parents of a child/children on the spectrum and a committed sub-group of parents working hard to improve the services for children with ASC within B&H.

 We are continually planning new projects which include activities, talks, clubs, workshops and meet ups for our mASCot children and families.
 The